microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 The Compliance Utility is a powerful tool that helps troubleshoot and diagnose sensitivity labels, policies, settings and more.
 Whether you need to fix issues or reset configurations, this tool has you covered.

-Have you ever used the sensitivity button in a [Microsoft 365 App](https://www.microsoft.com/en-us/microsoft-365/products-apps-services)?
+Have you ever used the sensitivity button in a [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/products-apps-services) app?
 If so, you've used the [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
 If something is not working as expected with your DLP policies, sensitivity labels or you don't see any labels at all the Compliance Utility will help you.

 > **Note**
 >